computer-science-engineering/learning-computer-science/src/InterviewBit/src/Courses/Programming/Level2_Math/Problems/DigitOp/PalindromeInteger/readme.md

 Determine whether an integer is a palindrome.
 Do this without extra space.

 A palindrome integer is an integer x for which reverse(x) = x where reverse(x) is x with its digit reversed.
 Negative numbers are not palindromic.

-Example :
+Example:

 ```test
 Input : 12121